LuisaGroup/LuisaCompute/README.md

 See also [LuisaRender](https://github.com/LuisaGroup/LuisaRender) for the *rendering application* as described in the paper; and please visit the [project page](https://luisa-render.com) for other information about the paper and the project.

+Welcome to join the [discussion channel on Discord](https://discord.com/invite/ymYEBkUa7F)!

 ## Table of Contents

 - [LuisaCompute](#luisacompute)